 - See also: Albertina visitor & tickets info

 Of people and a time

 (Michael Horowitz – Mick Jagger, 1967 – Hahnemühle Fine Art Baryta Print – Besitz des Künstlers © Michael Horowitz)

-Though Horowitz has worked or created as a journalist, book publisher, newspaper editor, playwright, scriptwriter, and musician, it’s his photos that feature in this solo exhibition at the Albertina.
+Nevertheless, it’s Horowitz’s photos that feature in this solo exhibition at the Albertina.

 The works primarily cover the late 60s, 70s and 80s, when Horowitz’s connections to personalities from the art and theatre world gave him the access and empathy required to create photos with a particular expressiveness to them.

-Remarkably, all the photos on display come from Horowitz’s own private collection, printed on FineArt Baryta paper for display in the Albertina.
+Remarkably, all the photos on display come from the photographer’s own private collection, printed on FineArt Baryta paper for display in the Albertina.